Improved Text Classification via Contrastive Adversarial Training: Related Work

-Adversarial Training (AT) has been explored in many supervised classification tasks that include object detection \cite{chen2018robust, song2018physical, xie2017adversarial} , object segmentation \cite{arnab2018robustness, xie2017adversarial} and image classification \cite{Goodfellow+ICLR-15, papernot2016limitations, su2019one}.
 AT can be defined as the process in which a system is trained to defend against malicious ``attacks'' and increase network robustness, by training the system with adversarial examples and optionally with clean examples.
-Typically these attacks are produced by perturbing the input (clean) examples, which makes the system predict the wrong class label \cite{chakraborty2018adversarial, yuan2019adversarial}. \cite{Miyato+ICLR-17} extends the \emph{Fast Gradient Sign Method} (FGSM) proposed in \cite{Goodfellow+ICLR-15} to NLP tasks by perturbing word embeddings, and applies the method to both supervised and semi-supervised settings with Virtual Adversarial Training (VAT) \cite{miyato2016distributional} for the latter. \cite{Wu+EMNLP-17} applies AT to relation extraction.
+Typically these attacks are produced by perturbing the input (clean) examples, which makes the system predict the wrong class label \cite{chakraborty2018adversarial, yuan2019adversarial}.
+In this paper, we limit our discussion to white-box adversarial attacks, i.e., assuming access to model architecture and parameters.

+\citet{Miyato+ICLR-17} extend the \emph{Fast Gradient Sign Method} (FGSM) proposed in \citet{Goodfellow+ICLR-15} to NLP tasks by perturbing word embeddings, and applies the method to both supervised and semi-supervised settings with Virtual Adversarial Training (VAT) \cite{miyato2016distributional} for the latter. \cite{Wu+EMNLP-17} applies AT to relation extraction.
 Recent works \cite{kitada2020attention, Kitada-Iyatomi+21, Zhu+FreeLB-ICLR-20} propose to apply perturbations to the attention mechanism in Transformer-based encoders.
-Compared to single-step FGSM, \cite{Madry+ICLR-18} demonstrates the superior effectiveness of the multi-step approach to generate perturbed examples with projected gradient descent, which comes at a greater computational cost due to the inner loop that iteratively calculates the perturbations. \cite{shafahi2019adversarial} proposes ``free'' adversarial training.
+Compared to single-step FGSM, \citet{Madry+ICLR-18} demonstrate the superior effectiveness of the multi-step approach to generate perturbed examples with projected gradient descent, which comes at a greater computational cost due to the inner loop that iteratively calculates the perturbations. \citet{shafahi2019adversarial} propose ``free'' adversarial training.
 In the inner loop where perturbations are calculated, gradients with respect to model parameters are also calculated and updated.
-The number of training epochs are also reduced to achieve comparable complexity with natural training. \cite{Zhu+FreeLB-ICLR-20} adopts the ``free'' AT algorithm and further add gradient accumulation to achieve a larger effective batch.
-Similar to \cite{Miyato+ICLR-17}, perturbations are applied to word embeddings of LSTM and BERT-based models.
+The number of training epochs are also reduced to achieve comparable complexity with natural training. \citet{Zhu+FreeLB-ICLR-20} adopt the ``free'' AT algorithm and further add gradient accumulation to achieve a larger effective batch.
+Similar to \citet{Miyato+ICLR-17}, perturbations are applied to word embeddings of LSTM and BERT-based models.
 In our work, we use the simpler one-step FGSM to generate perturbed examples and perform contrastive learning with clean examples.